microchip-pic-avr-examples/llc50w-power-voltage-mode-control-with-active-current-sharing/README.md

 6. Click on the "Enable" button on the bottom of the landing page.
 This will initiate comms between the GUI and the firmware running on the DP-PIM.
 7. When the comms is working, the "Communication status" indicator on the bottom of the LLC GUI landing page should flash alternating red and green.

 With Microchips Power Board Visualizer GUI we can easily visualize values and states visible on the ILLC Demo Board.
-We can also change the output voltage reference (closed loop) and switching frequency (open loop) on the running power supply with the GUI.
+We can also change the output voltage reference (closed loop only) and switching frequency (open loop only) on the running power supply with the GUI.

-On the Status tab we have an example showing the main values like voltages and currents as well as status bits from the power controller and Faults.
+On the "Status" tab we show an example below with the main values like voltages and currents as well as status bits from the power controller and Faults.

 <p>
   <center>